Homes inspected by Igor Smetaniuk -

 Home Inspection - The Good, The Bad, and The Ugly

 Home Inspection is one of the most misunderstood and misguided activities in the sale or purchase of a home.
-It’s critical to know what to expect and which Home Inspectors are qualified to do the job right.
+It’s extremely critical to know what to expect and which Home Inspectors are truly qualified to do the job right.
 If you aren’t aware of these things, it could negatively affect the value of your home.

 The Good...